 It’s a significant life change when this moment happens.
 It’s okay to talk to your family and friends about what they experienced at this time to be prepared for your emotional jumble.

 2. Do I Have a Place to Go?

 With everything happening all at once, it is often easier to have professional movers handle your belongings.
-Having that extra time to focus on what you need to do is quite helpful.
+However, having that extra time to focus on what you need to do is quite helpful.

 3. Can I Keep a Budget?